sthiohnoo/fwe_test_repo/README.md

   non-existent shopping list" are caught and an error is returned.
 If the shopping list had items, the corresponding entry in the relation table is also deleted.

+### Functionalities item.controller

+- __getItems :__
+  Method retrieves all items and returns them.
+If no item is found, an empty array is returned.
+- __getItemsById :__
+  Method retrieves an item by its ID and returns it.
+If no item is found, a 404 error is returned.
+If the ID is not in the correct format, a 400 error is returned.
+- __getItemsByName :__
+  Method retrieves items with a specific name and returns them.
+If no item is found, a 404 error is returned.
+- __createItem :__
+  Method creates a new item and returns it.
+We need to specify a name with a minimum length of one character, but the description is optional.
+If you try to create an item that already exists, you will receive a 409 error.
+- __updateItemById :__
+  Method updates an item by its ID and returns it.
+The method can optionally change the name and the description.
+  Errors such as "invalid ID format" or "non-existent Item" are caught and the update process is aborted.
+- __deleteItemById :__
+  Method deletes an item by its ID and returns 204 with No Content.
+If the item is not found, a 404 error is returned.
+  If the ID is not in the correct format, a 400 error is returned.
+If the item to be deleted is used in a shopping list, you will receive a 409 error.

 ## Usage

 Use examples liberally, and show the expected output if you can.
 It's helpful to have inline the smallest example of